gergirod/AndroidMVVM/README.md

 # AndroidMVVM

-Simple Android app using mvvm architecture pattern.
+Simple Android app using kotlin and mvvm architecture pattern.
+The App consume JsonPlaceholder fake rest api to display a list of posts and a the detail of it.